ChrisRisner/Android-MobileServices-Storage/README.md

 * /source/scripts - This contains copies of the server side scripts and requires script changes noted below.

 ## Additional Resources
 I've released two blog posts which walks through the code for this sample.
 The [first deals with the server side scripts](http://chrisrisner.com/Mobile-Services-and-Windows-Azure-Storage) and talks about how to connect Mobile Services to Storage.
-The [second talks about the iOS Client](http://chrisrisner.com/Android-and-Mobile-Services-and-Windows-Azure-Storage) and how to connect that to the Mobile Service.
+The [second talks about the Android Client](http://chrisrisner.com/Android-and-Mobile-Services-and-Windows-Azure-Storage) and how to connect that to the Mobile Service.

 #Setting up your Mobile Service